tom-smith-okta/okta-api-center/gateways/aws/readme.md

 and
 `/moons`

 If you would like to add the `/moons` endpoint, go ahead and do that now, using the same steps you did for `/planets`.
+The `/moons` endpoint is not required, but it helps to show how different users can have access to different resources.
 We'll assign the different scopes required to access these endpoints when we set up our Lambda authorization function later.

 ## Set up your Okta tenant